utdata/icj-class/static-apps/static-06-bake-blog.md

 ## The blog data

 - Open this [Pirate blog doc](https://docs.google.com/document/d/18XALhwT3zGnY6XHy1z1Z_7zfakvRSp-wlnlrTgFO3QQ/copy#).
-As you do so, you'll be asked to make a copy of your own, which I want you to use.
+As you do so, you'll be asked to make a copy of your own, which I want you to do.
 - Click on the Share button and make the document "viewable" to "Anyone with the link".
 This has to be done to download the data into our project.
 - Look at the structure of the data, where there are three blog entries.
 The only difference between this and the books example is a new structure for `[.+post]` at the beginning of the blog text, which also has the ending `[]`.
 This structure allows us to have cleaner paragraphs of text in our blog entries.